Geeksltd/Zebble.AppLinks/README.md

 </plist>
 ```

-After that configuration you can use “OnAppLinkReceived” event like Android platform.
+After that configuration, you can use “OnAppLinkReceived” event like Android platform.

 ##### UWP:

-In UWP platform you need to add a protocol extention into the UWP manifest file and set a name for your application like below:
+In UWP platform you need to add a protocol extension into the UWP manifest file and set a name for your application like below:

 ```xml
 <Package ... >